 - “Resilient Buildings” are buildings that integrate specifications related to the future climate in their design, construction, and operation maintenance.

 - “New normal” means the above concepts are generalized in engineered buildings (formal and semi-formal).

 Buildings Breakthrough leadership

-The Buildings Breakthrough is co-led by France (Ministry of Ecological Transition) and the Kingdom of Morocco (Ministry of National Territory Planning, Land Planning, Housing and City Policy), and coordinated under the umbrella of the UNEP-hosted Global Alliance for Buildings and Construction (GlobalABC).
+The Buildings Breakthrough is co-led by France (Ministry for Ecological Transition and Territorial Cohesion) and the Kingdom of Morocco (Ministry of National Territory Planning, Land Planning, Housing and City Policy), and coordinated under the umbrella of the UNEP-hosted Global Alliance for Buildings and Construction (GlobalABC).

 We, governments, gathered under the banner of the Buildings Breakthrough will collectively act to achieve worldwide near-zero emission and resilient buildings are the new normal by 2030.

-To date, 18 countries have joined/are supporting the Buildings Breakthrough: Armenia, Austria, Canada, Côte d’Ivoire, Ethiopia, Finland, France, Germany, Mauritania, Mongolia, Morocco, The Netherlands, Norway, Senegal, Sudan, Sweden, Türkiye, and the UK.
+To date, 26 countries have joined the Buildings Breakthrough: Armenia, Austria, Canada, Côte d’Ivoire, Egypt, Ethiopia, Finland, France, Germany, Guinea-Bissau, Japan, Jordan, Kenya, Liberia, Mauritania, Mongolia, Morocco, The Netherlands, Norway, Senegal, Sudan, Sweden, Tunisia, Türkiye, the UK, and Zambia.

-In addition, 13 initiatives from 8 organisations have announced their support to be listed as leading initiatives.
+In addition, 15 initiatives have announced their support to be listed as leading initiatives.